-According to GlobalData, Australia is the world’s third-largest producer of zinc, with output of 1,269kt in 2022, down by 3.5% on 2021.
+According to GlobalData, Australia is the world’s third-largest producer of zinc in 2022, with output down by 3.5% on 2021.
 Over the five years to 2021, production from Australia increased by a CAGR of 11% and is expected to rise by a CAGR of 0.61% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Zinc Mining to 2026 report.
 Buy the report here.

 For more detailed analysis of global zinc mining, buy the report here.